linrunner/tlp-doc/settings/operation.rst

 * AC
 * BAT
-* USB - *Version 1.4 and higher only*
+* USB - *Version 1.4 and newer only*

-*Version 1.4 and higher only: enter multiple classes separated with spaces.*
+*Version 1.4 and newer only: enter multiple classes separated with spaces.*

 .. note::